devices-lab/MakeDevice-backend/README.md

   5. Implemented detection of intersection
   6. Now removes traces that overlap on top of each other, entirely or partially
   7. Segment splitting (removing the old segment at the intersection and insering two new ones)
-  8.

 #### TODO:

 - [ ] Fix up the way layer mappings are passed onto the generate, maybe the EMPTY net is not necessary to puy through
 - [ ] BUGS: fix the bugs that occur when rotating modules, UGH!

-Other notes from the meeting:

-Solid ground plane vs traces
-Can use the one free layer to run trace/vias for routing on the top layer